Skip to main content | Website improvement | Accessibility help

 • Fakes such as car parts, perfumes, alcohol and toys do not undergo any safety tests and may cause harm to the user.

-• The cost of counterfeit goods to Britain in 2009 was an estimated £1.3 billion with £900 million of this flowing to organised crime.
+• The cost of counterfeit goods to Britain in 2009 was an estimated £1.3 billion.

-• Worldwide loss of 380,000 jobs as a direct result of counterfeiting crime.
+• It is estimated that Worldwide there is a loss of 380,000 jobs as a direct result of counterfeiting crime.

 What we do

-We work closely with the Police and private investigators to carry out targeted inspections to combat counterfeiting and investigate any information provided by businesses and members of the public.
+Trading Standards work closely with the Police and other organisations to carry out targeted inspections to combat counterfeiting and investigate any information provided by businesses and members of the public.

 What you can do